OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 It is essential to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
 The majority of modern languages and frameworks provide built-in functionality to help store passwords safely.

-After an attacker retrieved stored password hashes, an attacker is always able to brute force hashes offline.
-As a defender, it is only possible to slow down offline attacks by selecting hash algorithms that are as resource intense as possible.
+After an attacker has aquired stored password hashes, they are always able to brute force hashes offline.
+As a defender, it is only possible to slow down offline attacks by selecting hash algorithms that are as resource intensive as possible.

 This cheat sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short:

 - **Use [Argon2id](#argon2id) with a minimum configuration of 15 MiB of memory, an iteration count of 2, and 1 degree of parallelism.**
 - **If [Argon2id](#argon2id) is not available, use [bcrypt](#bcrypt) with a work factor of 10 or more and with a password limit of 64 characters.**
-- **For legacy systems using [scrypt](#scrypt), use a minimum CPU/memory cost parameter of (2^16), a mimimum block size of 8 (1024 bytes), and a parallelization parameter of 1.**
+- **For legacy systems using [scrypt](#scrypt), use a minimum CPU/memory cost parameter of (2^16), a minimum block size of 8 (1024 bytes), and a parallelization parameter of 1.**
 - **If FIPS-140 compliance is required, use [PBKDF2](#pbkdf2) with a work factor of 310,000 or more and set with an internal hash function of HMAC-SHA-256.**
 - **Consider using a [pepper](#peppering) to provide additional defense in depth (though alone, it provides no additional secure characteristics).**